-Regular cleaning:
+Regular cleaning

-- 1 Wash the column with 1 column volume (CV) of 0.5 M sodium hydroxide alternatively 0.5 M acetic acid at a flow rate of 0.13 mL/min (5/150) or 0.5 mL/min (10/300). - 2 Immediately rinse the column with 1 CV water followed by at least 2 CV eluent at a flow rate of 0.13 mL/min (5/150) or 0.5 mL/min (10/300).
+- 1 Wash the column with 1 CV 0.5 M sodium hydroxide alternatively 0.5 M acetic acid at a flow rate of 0.1 mL/min (5/150) or 0.5 mL/min (10/300). - Immediately rinse the column with 1 CV water followed by at least 2 CV eluent at a flow rate of 0.1 mL/min (5/150) or 0.5 mL/min (10/300).

 Before the next run, equilibrate the column until the UV baseline and pH are stable.
-Check the column according to Section Column performance control that the performance is restored.
+Check that the column performance has been restored according to section Column performance control.

-More rigorous cleaning:
+More rigorous cleaning

-- Depending on the nature of the contaminants, one of the cleaning solutions in the Section Buffers and solvent resistance may be used.
-Always rinse with at least 2 CV water after any of the cleaning solution has been used. - If column performance is not restored, wash the column with 3 CV 0.5 M arginine.
-Rinse with at least 2 CV water. - If column performance is still not restored, inject a solution of 1 mg/mL pepsin in 0.1 M acetic acid containing 0.5 M NaCl and leave overnight at room temperature or one hour at 37°C. After enzymatic treatment, clean the column according to the procedure described in the Section Regular cleaning. - Change the filter at the top of the column.
+- Depending on the nature of the contaminants, the cleaning solutions in section Buffers and solvent resistance may be used.
+Always rinse with at least 2 CV water after any of the cleaning solutions have been used. - If column performance is not restored, wash the column with 3 CV 0.5 M arginine.
+Rinse with at least 2 CV water.

+- If column performance is still not restored, inject a solution of 1 mg/mL pepsin in 0.1 M acetic acid containing 0.5 M NaCl and leave overnight at room temperature or one hour at 37°C. After enzymatic treatment, clean the column according to the procedure described in the section Regular cleaning. - Change the filter at the top of the column.
 (Since contaminants are introduced with the liquid flow, many of them are caught by the filter).
 Instructions for changing the filter are supplied with the Filter Kit.
 Perform a regular cleaning as described above. - If necessary, suspend 2 to 3 mm of the top of the gel bed and remove it with a Pasteur pipette.
 Adjust the adaptor to eliminate the space above the gel.